Folium Systems

 The work should leave behind material a buyer can inspect.

 A serious engagement should produce more than conversation.
-Folium packages records, diagrams, checklists, routes, system surfaces, launch gates, and handoff material so the buyer can keep control after the first win.
+Folium packages records, diagrams, checklists, system views, launch gates, and handoff material so the buyer can keep control after the first win.

 Work productWhat it containsHow the reviewer uses it

-Master FAQ pageHuman-readable answer bank with direct anchors for every question.Use for buyer review, staff sharing, and answer-engine extraction checks.
+Master FAQ pageHuman-readable answer bank with direct anchors for every question.Use for buyer review, staff sharing, and answer extraction checks.

 Category FAQ routesTwenty category pages grouped by buyer intent and capability lane.Use when a prompt needs a focused answer page instead of a giant FAQ.

-/faq.jsonMachine-readable question records with category routes, anchors, keywords, public boundary, and no-guarantee language.Use for AI readers, verifier guards, and route graph validation.
+/faq.jsonStructured public question records with categories, anchors, keywords, boundary language, and no-guarantee notes.Use for technical readers, public validation checks, and route graph validation.

 Resource FAQ mirrorA resource-manual version of the same public FAQ content.Use when reviewing from the resources shelf.